opendaylight/docs/docs/user-guide/service-function-chaining.rst

 -  odl-sfc-pot

-Please note that the odl-sfc-pot-netconf-renderer or other renderers in future must be installed for the feature to take full-effect.
+.. note:: The odl-sfc-pot-netconf-renderer or other renderers in future
+          must be installed for the feature to take full-effect.
 The details of the renderer features are described in other parts of this document.

 SFC Proof of Transit Tutorial
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~